Mullah: Dress

-The dress of a Mullah usually consists of a turban (عمامه ammāme), a long coat with sleeves and buttons, similar to a cassock (قبا qabā), and a long gown or cloak, open at the front (عبا abā).
-The aba is usually made either of brown wool or of black muslin.
-It is sleeveless but has holes through which the arms may be inserted.
-In Shiism, the turban is usually white, but those who claim descent from Muhammad traditionally wear a black turban.
+The dress of a Mullah usually consists of a type of turban called an ammama, a long coat with sleeves and buttons called a qaba (similar to a cassock), and a long gown or cloak, open at the front, known as a rada.
+The rada is usually made either of brown wool or black muslin, and is sleeveless but has holes through which the arms may be inserted.
+In Shiism, the turban is usually white, but those who are sayyid may wear a black turban.